edderiofer/riichi_advanced/documentation/wrightpatterson.md

 First, count the number of points for each of the following groups of tiles:

-* Pung of 2-8 tiles: 4 points
+* Pung of 2-8 tiles: 4 points each
-* Pung of terminals/honors: 8 points
+* Pung of terminals/honors: 8 points each
-* Kong of 2-8 tiles: 16 points
+* Kong of 2-8 tiles: 16 points each
-* Kong of terminals/honors: 32 points
+* Kong of terminals/honors: 32 points each

-* Pair of dragons, seat wind, or prevailing wind: 2 points
+* Pair of dragons, seat wind, or prevailing wind: 2 points each
-* Flower not in a bouquet: 4 points
+* Flower not in a bouquet: 4 points each
-* Any other tiles (e.g. Chows, singles, pairs of other tiles): 0 points
+* Any other tiles (e.g. Chows, mixed Chows, singles, pairs of other tiles): 0 points

 For Pungs and Kongs, this point amount is halved if the Pung/Kong is open (formed via call).
 Note that a Concealed Kong is not considered open, and that concealed triplets and undeclared Kongs are all considered Concealed Pungs, even if a player is Ready for a hand that would group these tiles differently.